-Thanks to the black magic known as data based marketing, my social media feeds are plump with ads for “eco-friendly” products.
-Apparently, the data-deities have determined that I need Tru Earth Eco-strips laundry detergent and showed me ad after ad for this product.
+Thanks to the black magic of data-based marketing, my social media feeds are plump with ads for “eco-friendly” products.
+Apparently, the data-deities have determined that I need to try Tru Earth Eco-strips laundry detergent.
 Who am I to resist this calling?

 I finally broke down and bought a 32-pack.
 NOT because Facebook told me to, but to see if this eco-friendly laundry option lived up to expectations.

 Do Tru Earth Strips Work?

-As usual, I had a full hamper of dirty clothes complete with a muddy pair of khakis to test this product’s cleaning power.
-In compliance with the directions, I put one strip into the washer, put a full load of clothes on top and let ‘er rip!
-(The package does suggest using two strips for heavily soiled laundry or half a strip for small loads.
-I like to live dangerously, so I used one.)
+As usual, I had a full hamper of dirty clothes complete with a muddy pair of khaki pants.
+In compliance with the directions, I put one strip into the washer, loaded clothes on top and let ‘er rip.
+(The package suggests using two strips for heavily soiled laundry or half a strip for small loads.
+But I like to live dangerously, so I used one.)

-To be honest, I doubted a 2″ x 4″ strip that weighs under 3 grams (according to Tru Earth) would get the job done.
-But a half hour later I was pleasantly surprised to find a fresh smelling, clean load of laundry in my washer.
+To be honest, I really doubted a 2″ x 4″ strip that weighs under 3 grams would get the job done.
+So I was pleasantly surprised to find a fresh smelling, clean load of laundry in my washer.
 Better still, my khakis were mud-free and ready to fight another day.
 The “Fresh Linen” scent even passed my wife’s smell test.

 Who knew laundry could be so exciting?